Plane carrying 132 crashes into mountainside in China

-A Chinese airliner with 132 people on board crashed in the southern province of Guangxi on Monday, state media has reported.
+A Chinese airliner with 132 people onboard crashed in the southern province of Guangxi on Monday, state media has reported.

 Broadcaster CCTV said the accident involved a China Eastern Airlines Boeing 737 and occurred near the city of Wuzhou in Teng county.